Friday, January 9, 2026

 I walked past the lock, with Redwings passing over me continually for a while, but turned back at that point, with very little else on show, except for several Blackbirds (all males); a Wren; a couple of Robins, and a few Woodpigeons, and walked back towards Spellbrook and Thorley Wash.

-I couldn’t find the Stonechat again, but three Cormorants were perched atop a dead tree as the river coiled north-east, then south and north again, and where I saw a large flock of 30 plus Jackdaws perched in a tree (I’ve never seen so many together); then the Little Grebes came into view again, but were as wary as ever, and were extremely difficult to photograph.
+I couldn’t find the Stonechat again, but three Cormorants were perched atop a dead tree as the river coiled north-east, then south again, where I saw a large flock of 30 plus Jackdaws perched in a tree beside the railway (I’ve never seen so many together); then the Little Grebes came into view again, but were as wary as ever, and were extremely difficult to photograph.
 A Kingfisher gave me a closer, better view before I crossed the road into Thorley Wash.

 It had been an interesting walk with me adding 13 new birds for the year - now standing at 40; but that was insignificant compared to the super birds and mammals I’d seen today.
 I did feel extremely privileged.
 But at slightly over five hours out walking in extremely cold conditions, I arrived home very tired indeed.